nguyenmthien/VGUServer_archive/README.md

-# VGU Server
+# VGU Server Archive
-A VGU funded project by 4 mems
+This project is in archive.